Yadnesh-Ranshevare/express-backend/basics/JavaScriptConcept/Event/readme.md

 > this event get trigger in bubbling phase because by default normal event listeners (`addEventListener('click', handler)`) are attached in the bubbling phase.

-you can manually set them up for Capturing Phase
+you can manually set them up for Capturing Phase by setting third parameter as true (by default it is set to false)

 ```html
 <div class="parent1">